InverterNetwork/contracts/context/DiscreteCurveMathLib_v1/FM_BC_Discrete_implementation_plan.md

 - Update `FM_BC_Discrete_Redeeming_VirtualSupply_v1_Exposed.sol` to expose `_setVirtualIssuanceSupply` (as `exposed_setVirtualIssuanceSupply`).
 - Add tests for `_setVirtualIssuanceSupply` (success with event).
 - Add tests for `setVirtualIssuanceSupply` (success, reverts if not authorized).

+### 2.5.
+Implement getStaticPriceForBuying and getStaticPriceForSelling [BLOCKED by 1.3]

+- `getStaticPriceForSelling` is the return value of `_findPositionForSupply` in `src/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.sol`
+  - it needs to be passed the current curve configuration and
+  - the virtualIssuanceSupply
+- `getStaticPriceForBuying` is the return value of `_findPositionForSupply` in `src/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.sol`
+  - it needs to be passed the current curve configuration and
+  - the virtualCollateralSupply + 1
+- tests for both functions:
+  - test that they return the correct values